SpencerTorres/react-route-props/README.md

 }
 ```

 `RouteProps` is just like `Route` with the difference of being able to pass extra props to the given `component`.
 Be careful with conflicting prop names for `Route`.
-To avoid confusion, put these on the left as seen above with `exact`.
+You should add `Route` props to the left of the `component` prop as seen above with the `exact` prop.

 There may be better ways to approach this, but this works for my projects using `react-router-v4`.